Robert Cornthwaite (bishop): Episcopal career

 On 3 September 1861, Cornthwaite was appointed to succeed John Briggs as bishop of the Diocese of Beverley.
 His consecration to the Episcopate took place on 10 November 1861, the principal consecrator was Cardinal Nicholas Wiseman, Archbishop of Westminster, with Thomas Grant, Bishop of Southwark, and Richard Roskell, Bishop of Nottingham serving as co-consecrators.

 In December 1865, Cornthwaite brought the Little Sisters of the Poor to Leeds.
 The sisters set up their first home in Hanover Square.

 The "Great Convent Case" opened on 3 February 1869 at Westminster Hall with press interest.
 Sister of Mercy Susan Saurin accused her superiors of lying to Cornthwaite in addition to assault and imprisonment.
 Saurin had previously complained to the Bishop and the enquiry he created was held to be a "parody of justice".
-The Bishop was reprimanded for not fixing the “miserable squabbles of a convent”.
+The Bishop was reprimanded for not fixing the "miserable squabbles of a convent".
 Saurin was awarded fifty pounds in damages.
 The Daily Telegraph made a special publication on the "Inner Life of the Hull Nunnery Exposed" to cover the trial.

-On the 20 December 1878, the Diocese of Beverley was suppressed and it was replaced by the dioceses of Leeds and Middlesbrough.
+On 20 December 1878, the Diocese of Beverley was suppressed and it was replaced by the dioceses of Leeds and Middlesbrough.
 Cornthwaite continued to serve as the Bishop of Leeds until his death on 16 June 1890, aged 72.
 He is buried at the Church of Mary Immaculate, Sicklinghall.